Kong/docs.konghq.com/app/konnect/dev-portal/audit-logging/webhook.md

      `"authorization":"Splunk example-token12234352535235"`.

     * **Log Format**: The output format of each log message.
 Can be CEF or JSON.
-    * **Skip SSL Verification**: Skip SSL verification of the host endpoint when delivering payloads.
-We recommend skipping SSL verification only when using self-signed SSL certificates in a non-production environment as this can subject you to man-in-the-middle and other attacks.
+    * **Disable SSL Verification**: Disables SSL verification of the host endpoint when delivering payloads.
+We recommend disabling SSL verification only when using self-signed SSL certificates in a non-production environment as this can subject you to man-in-the-middle and other attacks.
-1. From the navigation menu, open {% konnect_icon Dev-portal %} **Settings**, then **Audit Logs Setup**.
+1. To configure the Dev Portal audit log webhook, navigate to {% konnect_icon Dev-portal %} Dev Portal in the sidebar.
-1. Fill in the fields in the **Setup** tab.
+1. Click the Dev Portal you want to configure the webhook for and then click **Settings**.
-    * **Audit log Destination**: select the destination that you want to use from the drop down list
+1. Click the **Audit Logs** tab.
-    *
+1. Enable the webhook and then select the SIEM provider endpoint from the **Endpoint** drop down menu.
-1. Switch the toggle to `Enabled`, then save your webhook configuration.
+1. Click **Save**.

 {% endnavtab %}
 {% navtab API %}